saastechacademy/foundation/project-ideas/shopify-integration/createShopifyOrder.md

 3.  **Use Default Facility:** If the product store has inventory reservation enabled (`reserveInventory` is "Y") *and* a default inventory facility (`inventoryFacilityId`) is specified, then that facility is used as the `facilityId`.

 4.  **Fallback to "_NA_" Facility:** If none of the above conditions are met (i.e., no location ID, no location-to-facility mapping, no inventory reservation, or no default facility), the code defaults the `facilityId` to "_NA_".
 This ensures that the `facilityId` variable always has a value, even if it's a placeholder representing an unallocated order in the HotWax Commerce OMS.

-The following HotWax Commerce internal services are called from the `createShopifyOrder` function:

-1.  `customerDataSetup`
-2.  `createTelecomNumber`
-3.  `createContactMech`
-4.  `createCommunicationEvent`
-5.  `createSalesOrder`
-6.  `checkAndAddProductComponents` (run asynchronously)
-7.  `createShopifyShopOrder` (run asynchronously)
-8.  `getPaidTransactionsAndCreateOrderPayment` (run asynchronously)
-9.  `createOrderPaymentPreference` (may be called depending on order status)
-10. `createCommunicationEventOrder` (run asynchronously, if applicable)

 **Adjustments**